spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/searching-the-product-catalog.md

 ## Installation

-For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Catalog feature integration](/docs/scos/dev/feature-integration-guides/{{page.version}}/glue-api/glue-api-catalog-feature-integration.html#install-feature-api).
+For detailed information about the modules that provide the API functionality and related installation instructions, see [Glue API: Catalog feature integration](/docs/scos/dev/feature-integration-guides/{{page.version}}/glue-api/glue-api-catalog-feature-integration.html#install-feature-api).

 ## Search by products